 In Jesus’ day, perfumes were a luxury and could often cost a fortune.
 The most famous mention of perfume is the account of Mary breaking her alabaster jar of expensive perfume and anointing Jesus with it (John 12:3).
 Jesus praised her for this, saying that she was preparing His body for burial (John 12:7).
 Perfumes and spices were wrapped with a corpse to help mask the stench of rotting flesh.
 Without realizing it, Mary was foretelling Jesus’ death and expressing her gratitude for it by anointing her Savior with costly perfume.

 Christians should not be motivated by vanity in the use of perfume or cologne, but there is nothing sinful about using a fragrance.
 As Christians, we are to present ourselves to the world as worthy representatives of our Father’s kingdom (2 Corinthians 5:20).
 Part of that presentation is personal hygiene and grooming.
-We should look our best—and smell our best—in order to give a favorable impression to those God has placed in our lives.
 God’s message of reconciliation is a fragrant gift we offer the world.
 His messengers need to represent that.
 People are less likely to listen to such a message from a person who does not seem to care how he or she appears or smells.
-We should be careful not to overdo perfumes and colognes, and we should be sensitive to people with allergies, but a subtle hint of fine perfume or cologne can help leave a positive impression on those who cross our paths.
+We should be careful not to overdo perfumes and colognes, and we should be sensitive to people with allergies, but using perfume or cologne is perfectly acceptable.